FACorreiaa/go-xlsx-translator/README.md

 # Excel Translator

-The Excel Translator is a Go program that translates the values in the second column of an Excel file (XLSX).
+The Excel Translator is a Python program that translates the values in the second column of an Excel file (XLSX).
 It utilizes the Azure Translation API to perform the translations.
 The translated values are then updated in the Excel file.

 ## Prerequisites

 Before running the program, ensure that you have the following:

-- Go programming language installed
+- Python programming language installed
 - Azure Translation API subscription key
 - Input Excel file (XLSX) with data in the first sheet